 Available Dosage Forms:

 Pharmacologic Class: Interferon, Beta (class)

-Interferon beta-1b injection is used to treat the relapsing-remitting form of multiple sclerosis (MS).
+Interferon beta-1b injection is used to treat the relapsing-remitting forms of multiple sclerosis (MS), including clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease.
 This medicine will not cure MS, but it may slow some disabling effects or decrease the number of relapses of the disease.

 This medicine is available only with your doctor's prescription.

 Before using Extavia